Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/DQS.md

 #### Third step : Matching
 Detection of redundant data, after cleaning, even using fuzzy algos.
 Done in DQS using **matching policies** in the KB.
 Quite powerful but you have to determine your parameters manually :/

-## DQS automation
+## DQS industrialization
+#### Automation
 Using **SSIS**, you can access and use KBs in the data flow (no matching yet) with the "DQS Cleansing component".

 Using the **Excel MDS add-in**, you can access the matching policies.
+First enable the integration to DQS in the **MDS** management Web UI .

+### Best Practices
+- Knowledge discovery in // using the trick in creating the KB
+- Exact matching >>> Similarity matching (performance wise), for every functions
+  - Look for the 80/20 sweet spot: 80% of incoming values should hit the 20% of values that are always the same, and that should be defined as exact matching
+- Define specific domains per language for text fields (UK, FR, DE...), use a conditional split to clean each subset on its own domain
+- Use a conditional split, after the "DQS Cleansing component" and on its additional meta-data output columns (status, confidence, reason), to drive the ETL process